 How should I choose a solicitor for my house move?
 Conveyancing and Property

 Once you’ve accepted an offer on your property your estate agent will ask you for your solicitor’s details.
-Your choice of solicitor can make a big difference to how smoothly your move goes.
+Your choice of solicitor can make a big difference in how smoothly your move goes.

 Here are five things to ask when choosing a solicitor: